darlinghq/darling-docs/src/build-instructions.md

 A minimum of 4 GB of RAM is also required for building.
 Using swap space may help reduce the memory usage, but is likely to slow the build down significantly.

-Linux 5.0 or higher is required, except for in the case of Windows Subsystem for Linux 1, whicb emulates a Linux 4.4 kernel.
+Linux 5.0 or higher is required.
+One exception to this rule is Windows Subsystem for Linux 1, which emulates a Linux 4.4 kernel.

 **Debian 10/11**